Meet our Support Group Facilitators

 The Lupus Foundation of America, Indiana Chapter is fortunate to have professionally-trained volunteers to offer support to lupus patients, friends, and family members throughout the state.These wonderful volunteers facilitate our support group meetings:

 Bonnie Sweeney's interest and commitment to supporting the Lupus Foundation has been grounded in the 30 years she shared the lupus journey with her sister.
 Nancy Asbell set the standard for living with lupus with grace, goals, achievement, love, compassion and a mantra: Celebrate the Day.
 Bonnie is a practicing occupational therapist, an Army daughter, retired Army occupational therapist, an Army spouse and Army mother.
 She incorporates tai chi, yoga (including seated) and meditation into her wellness programs.
-In addition to serving as a facilitator, Bonnie leads our tai chi class that meets on the 4th Saturday of the month.
+In addition to serving as a facilitator, Bonnie leads our tai chi class that meets on the 4th Thursday of the month in Indianapolis.

 Dr. Marie Kelly-Worden’s interest in autoimmune disease began with the diagnosis of her brother with Torrette’s Syndrome with ADHA and OCD at the age of 6.
 She holds a Ph.D. in Physiology from Wayne State University School of Medicine as well as training at Northwestern University and the Cleveland Clinic in the department of Neurosurgery.
 One of her early student worker’s suffered with lupus and she began a project looking at the effects of antinuclear antibodies using the Lewis Rat Model.
 Marie has continued to work with autoimmune antibodies and is currently an Associate Professor in the Department of Biology at BSU.
 Her research interests include autoimmune and neurological disease.
 Her current projects focus on the role of antibodies in cancer therapy, sub-characterizing lupus types and the role of specific neuronal proteins in cells.
 She is a married mother of four wonderful children.